 - Temporal artery abnormality: temporal artery tenderness to palpation or decreased pulsation, unrelated to arteriosclerosis of cervical arteries.

 - Elevated ESR: ESR ≥50 mm/hour.

 - Abnormal artery biopsy: biopsy specimen with artery showing vasculitis characterised by a predominance of mononuclear cell infiltration or granulomatous inflammation, usually with multinucleated giant cells.

 A patient is said to have GCA if at least three of these five criteria are present.
-The presence of any three or more criteria yields a sensitivity of 93.5% and a specificity of 91.2%.

 Once GCA is suspected, patients should be referred urgently for temporal artery biopsy, which needs to be done within two weeks of starting steroids.